-The Joseph F. McCloskey School of Nursing applied for CARES Act: Higher Education Relief Funds from the U.S. Department of Education (DOE).
+The Joseph F. McCloskey School of Nursing applied for CARES Act: Higher Education Relief Funds (HEERF) from the U.S. Department of Education (DOE).
 The total amount received from the DOE was ($82,249).
 No less than 50% ($41,125) must be used for Emergency Grants to Students.
 These funds are being provided by the federal government to directly support students facing urgent financial needs related to the COVID-19 pandemic and its disruption of campus operations.
-All Eligible students have been notified about the availability of the program.
-As of 6/5/20, the emergency grants have not been distributed and no students have received a grant.
+All Eligible students (63) have been notified about the availability of the program.

 On April 27, 2020, the School of Nursing signed and returned its certification and agreement with the DOE, providing assurance that the institution will use no less than 50 percent of its total funds for Emergency Grants to students.
 Federal guidelines require that the School of Nursing disburse the funds to students who are eligible for Title IV financial aid programs.
 To be eligible for the School of Nursing's first wave of CARES Act funding distribution, students must have been enrolled in the spring 2020 term, completed a survey that indicated that they self-identify having experienced or are experiencing some type of additional expense related to the disruption of campus operations and transition to on-line education as a result of the coronavirus crisis, and they are eligible for the Free Application for Federal Student Aid (FAFSA) for the 2019-2020 academic year.

-The School of Nursing will be providing awards to students who are Title IV eligible, as follows:
+As of 7/31/20, the School of Nursing provided awards to students who are Title IV eligible, as follows:

-- Sixty-two students enrolled for the spring term 2020 will receive $664 each.
+- Sixty-two students enrolled for the spring term 2020 received $664 each.